AlexG28/StarStacker/README.md

 ## How to use StarStacker:
 - use StarStacker by compiling the code with `go build .` in the `/src` directory.
 This will produce a `.exe` file.
 - once a binary is made, call the binary with `./src <filepath>` with the filepath being the filepath to the directory where your night sky images are located
+- StarStacker currently only supports PNG images to pngs lack of loss in image quality

 ## How does StarStacker work?
 - Starstacker contains multiple steps listed below: